 Terrelly sighs.
 “My body is shattered, Wolven.
 My mind feels like a broken yolk, thanks to the Darksickle magic that crippled me at Sidehelm.
 If you would avoid a similar fate, then cry off this senseless madness.
 There is no hope against Lyderea.”

-Gyrax’s voice grows stern and forbidding.
+Gyrax’s demeanor turns icy and harsh.
 “If you truly believe that, there is only one Wayfarer within this room.
 And it is not you, Kai Jindow.”

 “You’ll find none in here,” Gyrax says coldly.
 He turns and strides out the door.